Flights – finding the deal

 In a similar vein there are a bunch of Apps like Lastminute, GTFO, Secret Flying, Justfly, Hitlist, that send you notifications of ‘great deals’ and ‘price errors’.
 I have tried them all and they do not mesh well with my mode of travel (and really clutter up my mailbox).
 If I were to be living in one place, and planned to fly from that one town to random locations very regularly, I would absolutely use them.

 There are chunks of geography where you have to do more work (Tonga to Vanuatu).
 I find that the big search engines may return no options at all.
 Or 36 hour itineraries that connect through Dubai.
 I have to do some homework for these seldom flown routes.
+Again, FightConnections website is your friend.
 Try the tourism sites for the departure and arrival countries.
 Ask the internet.
 There are a myriad mini airlines serving small markets, as well as niche companies like HahnAir.
 The booking process (or enquiry and purchase through email) might involve a Paypal or a Transferwise payment.

-My philosophy when choosing flights is to find the (almost) cheapest for short hops, reasoning ’how bad could it really be for one hour?’.
-For long hauls I am willing to pay a little more to avoid an airline that has a terrible reputation, and move up to one that may be more reliable (and perhaps those Chase points to upgrade for the 12 hours in the air).
+My philosophy when choosing flights is to find the (almost) cheapest for short hops, reasoning ’how bad could it be for one hour?’.
+For long hauls I am willing to pay a little more to avoid an airline that has a terrible reputation, and move up to one that may be more reliable.
 As noted elsewhere, there are plenty of connections where there is only one choice (Mayotte to Moroni.
 Which I chose not to take because it was too spendy.
 The aircraft crashed the next week).

 Having found your best choice on your favorite search engine, consider the booking platforms that will ticket your ride.
 Instead of clicking the through link on Skyscanner I open the app of the suggested aggregator and search and book with them because… I do not really know why.
 I have accounts with the consolidators Kiwi, Trip.com, Expedia and a couple of others (eDreams has a very mixed review history, but has saved me a ton of money twice already), and use whichever is least expensive per the search engine.
 There are plenty of others out there, but I just do not want to have to deal with too many accounts.
+Plus I find the likes of Kiwi and Trip.com to be annoying in their marketing.
 I recommend that you have and develop options, but not too many options.
-Place a dollar value on your time, so that you do not grind through screens to save $5, and choose the interfaces and providers that make you happy, not annoyed.
+Place a dollar value on your time, so that you do not grind through screens to save $5, and choose the interfaces and providers that make you happy, not frustrated.